A-Hoblit/imagegallery/README.md

     },
 ```

-2. OPTIONAL In package.json, enabling '--turbo' for the dev command makes
+2. OPTIONAL In package.json, enabling '--turbo' for the dev command; ~10x faster compiles.
+ - NOTE: not compatible with using Sentry local testing
 ```
   "scripts": {
     "dev": "next dev --turbo",